etorres4/packaging-scripts/README.rst

 ^^^
 * Given a query, pass to locate and then pass the results to fzf
 * Select a file and then pass that file to pacman -Qo

+pug2
+^^^^
+* Automatically update a gist containing explicitly installed pacman packages on the system
+* Script inspired by ventto/pug

 Implementation Notes
 --------------------